AhmedShaykh/Docker/README.md

-# Application Deploy In Docker!
+# Applications Deploy In Docker!